stremovsky/ultimate-resources-android-devs/README.md

 - ##### Static Code Analysis

   * [Infer](http://fbinfer.com) : Facebook Infer is a static analysis tool - if you give Infer some Objective-C, Java, or C     code, it produces a list of potential bugs.
+  * [Gnag](http://gnag.watch/) : A Gradle plugin that helps facilitate GitHub PR checking and automatic commenting of violations.

 - ##### Avoiding the dreaded 65K limit